Entrepreneurial learning, what you didn’t know.

 3. Owner-managers tend to overestimate themselves

 Entrepreneurs tend to underestimate their risk the more they get used to making decisions in trying times (Cooper, 1988).
 Of course, an established business leader can rely on his accumulated experience throughout the years in business.
-However, new situations can look like earlier situations, and then a misjudgment is easily made.
+However, new situations can look like earlier situations, and then entrepreneurs misjudge easily.
 Or worse, the business owner is so convinced of his entrepreneurial experience that he is blind for pitfalls, conflicting information, and dangers.
 You could call it arrogance, which is dangerous for every successful entrepreneur.

 Results of entrepreneurial learning